jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Test drivers tend to replicate the implementation to some degree.
 I always tried to keep the test driver’s implementation different from the tested code.
 In a way, the test driver was rewriting the code being tested without having to touch the code being tested.
 Hidden behaviors would sometimes emerge within the test driver.

 Iterating tests are brittle.
-I often felt a little _dirty_ in creating them, but they provided peace of mind that I had all possible paths covered when I didn’t understand the code.
+I often felt a little _dirty_ in creating them.
+They provided peace of mind that I had all possible paths covered when I didn’t understand the code, but they could easily break as I refactored the code, which I'll address shortly.

 # Updating Legacy Code
 Before working on the desired modification, that is, the bug or the new feature, you may want to consider refactoring the current legacy code first.